 States often mandate drivers to carry SR-22 certifications for several years.
-These drivers should also maintain a car insurance coverage during this entire period of time.
+These drivers should also maintain car insurance coverage during this entire period.

-Unfortunately, not all insurance companies provide SR-22 policies.
+Unfortunately, not all insurance companies provide SR22 insurance policies.
 A driver may have to change insurers after obtaining an SR-22.
 Drivers also often see an increase in rates after the SR-22 is written.

 But what about people who are not the main holder of a car policy?
 Many people who don’t own vehicles or policies of their own, still drive.
 And they might have SR-22 requirements too.

-How can these drivers get assurance of coverage under such circumstances?
-A common route is through a non owner SR-22 policy.
+How can these drivers get an assurance of coverage under such circumstances?
+A common route is through a non owner SR22 insurance policy.